Sarah3254/Smart-methods/final/README.md

 ## Troubleshooting

 - **API Key Issues:** Ensure your OpenAI API key is correctly set in the `.env` file.
-- **Dependency Errors:** Verify that all dependencies are installed and the virtual environment is activated.
+- **Dependency Errors:** Verify that all dependencies are installed.